Base class of all dataset iterators.

 Serializes the internal state of the iterator.

-This is a method to support serializer protocol of Chainer.
+This is a method to support the serializer protocol of Chainer.

 It should only serialize the internal state that changes over the iteration.
-It should not serializes what is set manually by users such as the batch size.
+It should not serialize what is set manually by users such as the batch size.